Introduction

 Divorce under Christian law by Mutual Consent

-2. However, the Kerala, Karnataka, and Bombay High Courts challenged this provision for divorce under christian law claiming it to be unconstitutional and inconsistent with the provisions of the other personal laws.
+2. However, the Kerala, Karnataka, and Bombay High Courts challenged this provision for divorce under Christian law, claiming it to be unconstitutional and inconsistent with the provisions of the other personal laws.
 The Kerala High Court stated, “The mere fact that the spouses must have been living separately for a period of two years violates fundamental rights”.
 Therefore, the period has been reduced and read down to a period of one year

 3. It can be clearly understood that the three states now follow the ‘minimum separate living’ rule laid down by the Kerala High Court regarding mutual consent.
-The Christian couple can therefore seek mutual divorce under christian law after a period of one year.
+The Christian couple can, therefore, seek mutual divorce under Christian law after a period of one year.

 Divorce under Christian Law by judicial separation

-The grounds which are available for judicial separation is the same as that of grounds for divorce under Christian law.Under Section 22 of the Indian Divorce Act 1869, a husband or wife may obtain a decree for judicial separation on the ground of adultery or cruelty for two years and upwards.This act is the only statute that has retained some distinction between judicial separation and divorce under Christian law.
+The grounds for judicial separation are the same as those for divorce under Christian law.Under Section 22 of the Indian Divorce Act 1869, a husband or wife may obtain a decree for judicial separation on the ground of adultery or cruelty for two years and upwards.
+This act is the only statute that has retained some distinction between judicial separation and divorce under Christian law.

 Divorce Lawyers: